rohithegde/rohithegde.github.com/_posts/2022-02-06-az-500-certification-preparation.md

 [AZ-500](https://docs.microsoft.com/en-us/learn/certifications/exams/az-500){:target="_blank" rel="nofollow"} is the Azure Security Engineer exam.
 I cleared the exam today (Feb 6, 2022).
 This is my 5th Azure certification.
 You can read about the others [here]({{ site.url }}/#certification).

+My preparations for this exam were a bit delayed as I was down with Covid (Omicron mostly).
+Having a goal to get more certifications motivated me to make a quick recovery !

+I wanted to give this exam since the syllabus for the Network Engineer and the Security Engineer exams matched my experience to a good extent.
+So I figured that I would be able to get certified with a few days of revision.
 Studying for this exam reminded me of the Azure Cloud Architect exams as the syllabus was similar and vast.
 A lot of tiny details made it difficult to be truly confident to ace the exam.
 This was one preparation where I didnt give myself as much time to prepare and relied on my experience more.